 Imlil is located only 60 km south of Marrakech.
 You can easily reach the village by grand taxi.
-Price is 300 DH for the whole taxi or 50 DH per seat.
+The price is 300 DH for the whole taxi or 50 DH per seat.
 At the grand taxi parking, ask which one is heading to Imlil.
 You can either pay for the entire taxi or wait until more people join for the same destination (total 6).

 What to do in Imlil?

-How is challenging to reach the summit of Toubkal?
+How is it challenging to reach the summit of Toubkal?
 It’s a non-technical climb; however, it will still require physical energy.
 Let’s say it’s a moderate challenge for experienced hikers.
-If you never climbed higher mountains before, don’t worry, the guide will help you.
+If you have never climbed higher mountains before, don’t worry, the guide will help you.
 The more significant challenge is in the wintertime.

 Imlil with kids